5l1v3r1/learning_for_oscp/basics/google_dorks/How_to_use_Google_to_hack.md

 So you would normally understand it like this:
 "inurl" = input URL
 "domain" = your desired domain ex. .gov
-"dorks" = your dork of your ch
+"dorks" = your dork of your choice

+Here is another example of that

+You can use following words instead of inurl:

+intitle:
+inurl:
+intext:
+define:
+site:
+phonebook:
+maps:
+book:
+froogle:
+info:
+movie:
+weather:
+related:
+link:

+All these also help you to find other things then vulnerables.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjk3MDA3OTAsMTc1NDY0NTI5N119
+eyJoaXN0b3J5IjpbMTE3MDA1MjM3NSwxNzU0NjQ1Mjk3XX0=
 -->